 To help you answer this question, we’ve put together this comprehensive guide that makes it easy to figure out exactly how much internet speed you need.
 We also look at what you can do to maximize your connection and save money to ensure you’re getting the best possible internet experience.

-Internet Connections in 2020
+Internet Connections Today

 Before getting too far into the specifics of your internet speed, here is a snapshot of the industry today:

 To fully understand everything we’re going to discuss about internet speed, it’s important to clarify what certain things mean, starting with how internet speed is measured.

 Internet speed refers to how much data moves through your network at a given time and is measured in Megabits (the standard unit of measure for data) per second.
 Most of us are used to seeing this presented as Mbps.

 You don’t need a computer science degree to know that the more Mbps your internet connection can deliver, the faster it will be.
 But there are a few other things you should know that will help you better understand what you’re looking at when inspecting internet speeds.